 Venezuela military trafficking food as country goes hungry

+The late President Hugo Chavez began handing the military control over food, and ... .
 In this Nov.
-14, 2016 photo, a youth uses his pillow as a bag to collect rice from the pavement that shook loose from a food cargo truck waiting to enter the port in Puerto Cabello, Venezuela, the port that handles the majority of Venezuela's food imports.
-As millions of Venezuelans go hungry this year, food trafficking has become one of the most lucrative businesses in the country.
+14, 2016 photo, a young man collects rice that fell from a cargo truck waiting to enter the port and refill in Puerto Cabello, Venezuela, the port that handles the majority of Venezuela's food imports.

 Discussions